TrueBubo/StockGrowth-vs-PE/Analysis.md

 ![growth_pe_graph.png](./growth_pe_graph.png)

 # Discussion
 Concerning outliers, I did not want to blindly delete data points outside range.
-Due to the nature of this problem, where people want to find company, with possibility of large returns, and risking that it will be a bubble, and drop.
+Due to the nature of this problem, where people want to find company, with the possibility of large returns, and risking that it will be a bubble, and drop.
 The other option of reasonably valued company growing well.
 Since people cherry-pick stocks to maximize returns, it would not make sense to exclude them.

-I tried looking whether some of the outliers had some event, that would disqualify them, such them having P/E drastically changed few days after the old snapshot, meaning we worked with data really out of date.
-Or whether drastically changed just for a moment when we took a snapshot.
+I tried looking whether some of the outliers had some event, that would disqualify them, such as their P/E drastically changing a few days after the old snapshot, meaning we worked with data really out of date.
+Or whether it drastically changed just for a moment when we took a snapshot.
 I did not find any discrepancies, so I did not exclude anyone.

 Looking at the graph, we can say that low P/E does not mean low growth.
 In fact, some of the fastest growing companies had P/E < 20.
-However, this is likely due to there being much more companies at this range, and the chance of an outlier is larger.
+However, this is likely due to there being much more companies in this range, and the chance of an outlier is larger.

 Despite there being companies with smaller P/E, and a higher growth.
 The probability of company with smaller P/E having bad growth is much larger than company with high P/E having bad growth.